 - A rash on the face, neck, chest, back, and arms.
-This reaction looks like acne and usually disappears within a few weeks after the end of the treatment. - Your skin may become dryer.
-Redness and itchiness may develop. - Your skin may become more sensitive to the sun.
+This reaction looks like acne and usually disappears within a few weeks after the end of the treatment.

+- Your skin may become dryer.

+Redness and itchiness may develop.

 To help prevent or decrease these reactions: